adamedx/autographps/docs/MOTIVATION.md

 One of the most difficult aspects of using the Graph is authentication.
 While in theory standardization on OAuth2 should allow consumers of the Graph to take advantage of standard OAuth2 libraries, no such libraries exist explicitly for PowerShell itself.
 Even in C# where PowerShell can interoperate with libraries quite efficiently, there has been confusion on which of two major libraries to use, both of which support scenarios that the other does not.
 The result is that in languages with an OAuth2 SDK, several lines of code requiring knoweledge of specific authentication endpoints and "application identity" configurations, most notably the pre-registered application identity and redirection URIs, must be invoked.

 AutoGraphPS aims to make authentication as easy as it is when using Graph Explorer -- invoke AutoGraphPS and provide credentials, and perhaps specify authorization scopes.
-No knowledge of the AAD application model, redirection URIs, application IDs, or login endpoints is required.
+No knowledge of the Entra ID application model, redirection URIs, application IDs, or login endpoints is required.
 A standalone cmdlet is even given to obtain authorization tokens that can be used with REST tools other than AutoGraphPS since those tools have no simple way of getting a Graph-specific token.

 Another area of friction is that of the input and output format for interacting with the Graph.
 Graph uses JSON, which is well-supported by many tools and somewhat human readable.
 However, with the kinds of nested structures used by Graph, it is very easy to incorrectly interpret or construct Graph JSON.